Henry Mondeaux: New York Giants

 On September 1, 2022, the New York Giants signed Mondeaux to their practice squad.
 Mondeaux was elevated from the practice squad for Week 3 and Week 4 games against the Dallas Cowboys and Chicago Bears.
 He was elevated from the practice squad for the third time this season for Week 10 game against the Houston Texans.
 He was promoted to the active roster on November 14.

+Jacksonville Jaguars

+On March 27, 2023, Mondeaux was signed by the Jacksonville Jaguars.
+He was placed on injured reserve on August 14, 2023.
+He was released on August 22, and re-signed to the practice squad on October 23.
+He was not signed to a reserve/future contract and thus became a free agent after the season when his practice squad contract expired.